bioinfoUGR/sRNAtoolbox/README.md

 ## What is sRNAtoolbox?

-[**sRNAtoolbox**](http://nar.oxfordjournals.org/content/early/2015/05/26/nar.gkv555.long) is a collection of several tools for RNA based research, including expression profiling from NGS data, differential expression, analysis of unmapped reads with blast and consensus target prediction and analysis.
+[**sRNAtoolbox**](https://academic.oup.com/nar/article/47/W1/W530/5494756#:~:text=https%3A//doi.org/10.1093/nar/gkz415) is a collection of several tools for small RNA research including expression profiling from NGS data, differential expression, analysis of unmapped reads with blast and consensus target prediction and analysis.

 The key tool of sRNAtoolbox is **sRNAbench** (Barturen _et al._, 2014) which is the successor program of **miRanalyzer** (Hackenberg _et al._, 2009, 2011) a tool for expression profiling of small RNAs and prediction of novel microRNAs.

-sRNAtoolbox is implemented into a [webserver](https://arn.ugr.es/srnatoolbox), **a Docker**, and some of the programs can be furthermore downloaded as [standalone](https://bioinfo2.ugr.es/srnatoolbox/standalone/) versions.
+sRNAtoolbox is implemented into a [webserver](https://arn.ugr.es/srnatoolbox), **a Docker**, and some of the tools are also available as [standalone executable files in this repository.](https://bioinfo2.ugr.es/srnatoolbox/standalone/)

 ## Getting started

-There are 3 ways to use sRNAtoolbox (or parts of it): Webserver, Docker (VM) or standalone versions.
+There are 3 ways to use sRNAbench or sRNAtoolbox: Webserver, Docker container or standalone versions.
 We discourage the usage of standalone as several dependencies exist.

 ### Webserver
 The easiest way is to use the webserver which can be accessed here: [sRNAtoolbox webserver](https://arn.ugr.es/srnatoolbox).

 ### sRNAtoolbox Docker
-The sRNAtoolbox docker provides the user with a number of preinstalled programs like all sRNAtoolbox tools, Vienna package, bowtie, samtools etc. needed for common small RNA data analysis.
+The sRNAtoolbox docker provides the user with a concealed environment containing all sRNAtoolbox tools and their dependencies such as Vienna package, bowtie, samtools etc. needed for common small RNA data analysis.

 First of all Docker must be installed.
 To install Docker in Ubuntu and MacOS please do the following: